Outstanding Resilience

 of the Utah Association of the Deaf

 In 1909, Elizabeth DeLong, affectionately known as "Libbie," made history by defeating two male Deaf candidates, becoming the first female Deaf president of the Utah Association of the Deaf, an advocacy organization for accessibility and civil rights of the Utah Deaf community.
 Additionally, she became the first female Deaf president of any state chapter association of the National Association of the Deaf in the United States.
-Despite societal barriers, her victory over two Deaf male candidates in the election was a significant achievement, as women did not gain the right to vote until the ratification of the 19th Amendment in 1920, and the National Association of the Deaf did not allow Deaf women members to vote in their elections until 1964.
-Libbie's remarkable accomplishment was a testament to her perseverance, likely inspired by her involvement in Gallaudet's O.W.L.S. presidential election in 1901, a secret society for women now known as Phi Kappa Zeta.
+Despite societal barriers as a Deaf woman, her victory over two Deaf male candidates in the election was a significant achievement, as women did not gain the right to vote until the ratification of the 19th Amendment in 1920, and the National Association of the Deaf did not allow Deaf women members to vote in their elections until 1964.
+Libbie's remarkable achievement is a testament to her perseverance, likely inspired by her involvement in Gallaudet's O.W.L.S. presidential election in 1901, a secret society for women now known as Phi Kappa Zeta.
 Her active participation in Utah's early suffrage movement also fueled her educational, political, and spiritual aspirations.
 Libbie served as president of the Utah Association of the Deaf from 1909 to 1915, marking a significant milestone in the organization's history.
-During her presidency, she delivered a powerful speech advocating for women's suffrage at the end of her second term.
-This speech from 1915 highlighted her strong commitment to advocating for women's rights, a passion that has inspired many and continues to empower us today.
+At the end of her second term as president in 1915, she delivered a powerful speech that marked a turning point in the women's suffrage movement.
+Growing up in Utah, where women gained the right to vote on February 14, 1870, Libbie passionately advocated for women's suffrage in her 1915 speech.
+Her commitment to promoting women's rights demonstrated her dedication and had a profound and lasting impact on the movement, inspiring many and continuing to empower us today.
 As a trailblazer for Deaf women in leadership roles, Libbie has supported women's suffrage and made significant contributions to both the Utah Deaf community and the women's rights movement, leaving a lasting impact through her work that continues to shape our society.

 The BetterDays2002 website features Libbie's biography, as well as those of other Utah women trailblazers' accomplishments and contributions.